Skip to main

 Significant illness

 Significant illness of the student or serious illness of a member of the student's household (permanent or campus) or immediate family.
-The Instructor of Record shall have the right to request appropriate verification.
+This includes excusing a student from required interactions if the student has been directed to quarantine by the University, a medical professional, public health professional or government official.

-• The term “significant illness” includes mental as well as physical illness.
-The standard of verification for “significant illness” that an instructor requires shall be equally stringent for physical and mental illness.
-For example, if a note from University Health Services that the illness of the student is “significant” is considered to be acceptable verification, then a note from the Counseling Center or the VIP Center that the illness of the student is “significant” shall likewise be considered to be acceptable verification.
+The term “significant illness” includes mental as well as physical illness.
+Instructors must apply the same standard of verification for both types of illness.
+For example, if a note from University Health Services verifying a "significant" illness is accepted, then a similar note from the UK Counseling Center, TRACS or the VIP Center must also be accepted as valid verification.
+For example, if a note from University Health Services that the illness of the student is “significant” is acceptable verification, then a note from the UK Counseling Center, TRACS (Triage, Referral, Assistance and Crisis Support) or the Violence Intervention and Prevention (VIP) Center that the illness of the student is “significant” shall likewise be considered to be acceptable verification.

 Death in the Family

 The death of a member of the student's household (permanent or campus) or immediate family.
 The Instructor of Record shall have the right to request appropriate verification.
-For the purpose of this rule, immediate family is defined as spouse or child or parent (guardian) or sibling (all of the previous include steps, halves and in-laws of the same relationship); and grandchild or grandparent.
+For the purpose of this rule, immediate family is defined as spouse, child, parent (guardian), sibling (all of the previous include steps, halves and in-laws of the same relationship) and grandchild or grandparent.

 University Sponsored Trips

-Trips for members of student organizations sponsored by an educational unit, trips for University classes, and trips for participation in intercollegiate athletic events, including club sports registered with the university as well as varsity sports.
-When feasible, the student must notify the Instructor of Record prior to the occurrence of such absences, but in no case shall such notification occur more than one week after the absence.
-Instructors of Record may request formal notification from appropriate university personnel to document the student's participation in such trips.
+Trips for members of student organizations sponsored by an educational unit, trips for University classes and trips for participation in intercollegiate athletic events, including club sports registered with the University and varsity sports.
+When feasible, the student must notify the Instructor of Record prior to the occurrence of such absences, but in no case shall such notification occur more than one (1) week after the absence.
+Instructors of Record may request formal notification from appropriate University personnel to document the student's participation in such trips.

 Major Religious Holidays

 Major Religious Holidays.
 Students are responsible for notifying the Instructor of Record in writing of anticipated absences due to their observance of such holidays.
-Faculty shall give students the opportunity to make up work (typically, exams or assignments) when students notify them that religious observances prevent the students from doing their work at its scheduled time.
+Faculty shall give students the opportunity to make up work (e.g., exams or assignments) when students notify them that religious observances prevent the students from doing their work at its scheduled time.
 Faculty should indicate in their syllabus how much advance notice they require from a student requesting an accommodation.
-Faculty shall use their judgment as to whether the observance in question is important enough to warrant an accommodation, although the presumption should be in favor of a student’s request.
-The Offices of Institutional Diversity, the Dean of Students, and the Ombud are available for consultation.
+The Office for Student Success and the Academic Ombud are available for consultation.

 Post-Graduation Interviews